It’s a Howler

 It’s windy, folks.
 Yesterday’s bluebird sky gave way in the middle of the night to winds that sounded pretty ferocious.
 It’s still blowing, but the mighty wind has delivered its promised storm with all its pretty flakes.

 Alas, the gondola and the upper mountain high-speed quads are on a brief hiatus this morning.
-As Ski Patrol explains, it’s a minute-to-minute situation.
-And they’re out there helpfully dispersing everyone in the right direction.
+As ski patrol explains, it’s a minute-to-minute situation, and they’re out there helpfully pointing everyone in the right direction.
 If the storm settles in and the howlers subside, all the uphill rides will open.
-In the meantime, enjoy the classic lifts, because the only terrain you’re not accessing by lifts at the moment I write this is Morningside.
+In the meantime, enjoy the classic lifts because the only terrain you’re not accessing by lifts at the moment I write this is Morningside.

 As if the Olympics don’t have you plenty fired up, and you need another reason to get out and get after some fresh snow today, we’re skiing for George and Abe.
-I have serious doubts either of our esteemed presidents ever rode a mountain with sticks on their feet, but it’s their holiday and we’re all mighty grateful for a bonus Monday on the mountain.
+I have serious doubts either of our esteemed presidents ever rode a mountain with sticks on his feet, but it’s their holiday, and we’re all mighty grateful for a bonus Monday on the mountain.

 Jennie Lay, Telemark skier